larkjs/lark-mvc/README.md

 ## How to use

-Firts define some module, then dispatch works.
+First define some module, then dispatch works.

 Define a controller class inherits from `LarkMVC.Controller`, then implements the method `main`.